 So, who is to say the impact these orders will have, perhaps our president can come up with something that will have a greater impact on the costs of health care and medications in the United States.

-While there are some actions being taken by Trump, the impact of these changes isn’t huge.
 There will be some that benefit more than others, but that is the same with most things.
 Affordable Care Act wasn’t a great solution for everyone, but some people were able to gain insurance.
-The same goes for Trump, these orders won’t benefit everyone, but they will help some.
+These orders won’t benefit everyone, but they will help some.
 Hopefully, sometime soon, we can find a solution for everyone to have truly affordable healthcare.